petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/creating-wiki-pages.md

 ### Using Tags and Related Assets to Organize Wiki Pages

 Users can add a tag to a page.
-If searching for content using this tag (for example, *Toyota*), all posts with the *Toyota* will be returned faster.
+If searching for content using this tag (for example, *Toyota*), all posts with the *Toyota* are returned faster.

 1. Expand the *Categorization* section.